subvisual/subvisual.com/src/posts/2015-07-17-perfecting-a-css-3d-animation/index.md

 ---
+highlight: false
-path: /62-perfecting-a-css-3d-animation/
+path: 62-perfecting-a-css-3d-animation
 title: "Perfecting a CSS 3D animation "
+categories:
+  - engineering
 author: miguel-palhas
 date: 2015-07-17
-tags:
-  - development
 intro: >
   With recent advances in front-end technologies, front end developers have been going crazy, pushing CSS to its limits and doing all sorts of beautiful animations.
 Seriously, there are some crazy things out there.
+tags:
+  - development
 ---

 With recent advances in front end technologies, front end developers have been going crazy, pushing CSS to its limits and doing all sorts of [beautiful animations](http://codepen.io/azevedo-252/pen/rVvMXX).
 Seriously, there are some [crazy things](http://codepen.io/fbrz/pen/whxbF) out there.